How can I get financial help?

 - So you need to choose an installer first.

-In some circumstances heating systems and controls can be provided or upgraded under this scheme.
+es heating systems and controls can be provided or upgraded under this scheme.
 This can be a good route for someone who needs disabled adaptations that have been specified by a council approved Occupational Therapist.

 Find out more about it from the West Sussex County Council website.